Kiaramanacasa/Kiaramanacasa/README.md

 ---

-### 🖋️ Quote I Live By

-> *"Data tells stories... and I want to learn how to listen."*

----

 ### 🩶 A Little More About Me

 🌍 Based in **Argentina 🇦🇷**
 🗣️ I speak **Spanish** (native) **English** (intermediate) and **Italian**(intermediate).
-🎧 When I’m not coding, I’m probably singing or exploring new songs.
 💫 My dream is to merge **creativity, science, and empathy** through data.

 ---